ALIZE-Speaker-Recognition/android-alize/README.md

 configAsset.close();
 ```

-We then load the background model, also from the application assets.
+We then load the background model (aka "world model", aka "UBM"), also from the application assets.

 ```java
 InputStream backgroundModelAsset = getApplicationContext().getAssets().open("gmm/world.gmm");